CNN Underscored's Days of Deals are here — shop exclusive savings on 35 of our favorite products | CNN Underscored

 Logitech

-Offer: You’ll receive $20 off when you spend $120 or more sitewide on all products excluding MX products and video conferencing products.
+Offer: You’ll receive $20 off when you spend $120 or more sitewide on all products excluding MX products and video conferencing products with code CNN20.

 Why we love it: Logitech is not just a gamer’s accessory paradise; the Swiss company is an innovator in the world of digital products, looking to improve the way we use and interact with technology on a daily basis.
 For that reason, there are quite a few Logitech products we’ve tried and still rave about.
 For starters, the Logitech G915 TKL is at the top of our list when it comes to the best mechanical keyboards, and the Logitech Ergo K860 is also our pick for best ergonomic keyboard overall.